deepakyadav0223/didactic-dollop/README.md

 # didactic-dollop
 Digital Clock using QtDesigner
+Digital Clock using Tkinter
-Here i made digitial clock using python on QtDesigner.
+Here i made digitial clock using python on QtDesigner and Tkinter.
 All suggestions are welcomed